micked99/ICT-Wspr-complete-setup/README.md

 # Setup parameters in the code
 The Arduino code is setup from start to use a 26Mhz Tcxo and to use a 4Mhz xo divided by 2 to run at 2Mhz, if other values used the code needs to be changed - see below

-Timing4.h is a testfile that will start tx every 2min so its convinient to use during testing on the bench, final prep before flight is to edit the .ino file from
+Timing4.h is a testfile that will start tx every 2min, this it convinient to use during testing on the bench, final prep before flight is to edit the
-#include "Timing4.h" to #include "Timing.h"
+.ino file from #include "Timing4.h" to #include "Timing.h"

 Timing.h is the main config that should be used during a flight, it have a 10 min sequence as needed to fit the scheduling agreed on in the community